brickcap/openresty_examples/book.md

 all of the nginx directives can be used as usual in an `nginx_lua` configuration file.
 However openresty adds several new directives that enhances the configurability of nginx.
 We already looked at `content_by_lua` and `content_by_lua_file`.
-Here we will take a look at a few more intersting ones
+Here we will take a look at a few more interesting ones

 ####lua_code_cache